Kihealth Europe

 70–80%

-Beta-cell mass typically lost before Type 1 Diabetes is diagnosed.
+Beta-cell mass typically lost before diagnosis is made.

 30–60%